-Round 1 consists of two, one hour multiple choice tests taken online in schools, these may be taken as two, one hour sessions or together as one, two hour session, as convenient to your school.
+Round 1 took place between 20th - 27th January 2017 and consisted of two, one hour multiple choice tests taken online in schools, taken as two, one hour sessions or together as one, two hour session, as convenient to schools.
 The paper tests the majority of UK specifications and contains a few questions on topics beyond.
-Top winning students are offered the opportunity of attending an award ceremony in London.
+Top winning students will be offered the opportunity to attend an award ceremony in London.

 Each school is eligible for two free places in the competition.
 Stepped fees are applied for each additional student entered, up to a maximum of £150:

 Schools entering more than 22 students into these competitions do not need to enter all students names on the online registration system; they may instead add 22 sets of students initials.
 In addition, they need to email us the total number of accounts required if greater than 22 to allow us to invoice correctly.